oapicf/pinterest-sdk/clients/objc/generated/docs/OAIPinsApi.md

 [apiConfig setAccessToken:@"YOUR_ACCESS_TOKEN"];

-NSString* pinId = @"pinId_example"; // Unique identifier of a Pin.
+NSString* pinId = @"pinId_example"; //
-NSNumber* pinMetrics = @(NO); // Specify whether to return 90d and lifetime Pin metrics.
+NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional) NSNumber* pinMetrics = @(NO); // Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional) (default to @(NO))
-NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional)

 OAIPinsApi*apiInstance = [[OAIPinsApi alloc] init];

 // Get Pin
 [apiInstance pinsGetWithPinId:pinId
+              adAccountId:adAccountId
               pinMetrics:pinMetrics
-              adAccountId:adAccountId
           completionHandler: ^(OAIPin* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);